 - Secondary center for the upper end appears just before birth and fuses with the shaft at 16-18 years.

 - Secondary center for the lower end

 - Forms the medial malleolus by the 7th year

 - Fuses with the shaft by 15-17 years.

-Sometimes, separate secondary centres may appear for the tibial tuberosity and the medial malleolus.
+Sometimes, separate secondary centers may appear for the tibial tuberosity and the medial malleolus.

 - The upper end is much larger than the lower end.

-- The medial malleolus is on medial side.
+- The medial malleolus is on the medial side.

 - S-shaped sharp border lies anteriorly.